forumone/18F-ADSBPA-Pool-1-Design-/documentation/UsabilityTestingResponses.md

 - Color contrast makes it hard to read
 - Dropdowns could be taller to be more finger-friendly and look more modern

+Daniel worked with Lisa, Visual Designer,  to further refine the design and layout of the prototype and provided constructive feedback on a seconds, third and fourth iteration.
+Many of the comments above were incorporated into the prototype.

 #### Jim Cashel (June 23):

 A few comments: